Last updated on May 8th, 2022

 Our first stop on this walking tour was Yavapai Viewpoint, which offers wide and long-range views of the canyon and river.
 Next up was Grandeur Point, where you can start to see the famous Bright Angel Trail snaking its way down to the canyon floor.

 By now, you’ll pretty much be inside Grand Canyon Village, a small community built around the tourist facilities here.
 The view is not amazing here but it’s a good time to rest and grab lunch.
 Unless you fancy eating in one of the restaurants here (or grabbing a beer), there aren’t many good casual options so you may want to bring your own lunch.
 The cafeteria-style places are very overpriced and the quality is low.
-It is, however, worth to check out the historic El Tovar Hotel, which pretty much started everything around here.
+It is, however, worth checking out the historic El Tovar Hotel, which pretty much started everything around here.
 It feels like a warm mountain cabin, with wooden beams and stuffed animal heads ‘decorating’ the walls.

 We then officially started to walk along Hermit Road, which is the 8 mile equivalent of Desert Drive, just on the western side of the south rim.
 It runs to Hermit’s Rest where the road simply ends.
 You can hop on one of the shuttle lines, which drives from Grand Canyon Village to Hermit’s Rest and back.